 In the hotels we stayed especially Koryo Hotel and Masikryong Ski Resort, we brought back all the free hotel amenities as personal souvenirs.
 There were things like toothbrushes, shampoos, pens, shoe mitt, envelopes, etc. I even brought back the plastic bag of which I bought apples from in the hotel shop and also the laundry bag from our hotel wardrobe.
 Fann shook her head every time she saw me putting stuff from the hotel into my bag pack.
 I’m sorry but I couldn’t help it.
 I’m in freaking North Korea, man!
 Everything here is so awesomely memorable.
 She too brought back the wrapper that wrapped her wedding anniversary bouquet gifted by the lovely people of North Korea.

 We also purchased a couple of North Korean cigarette packs with Mt.
-Mohyang graphics for our friends.
+Mohyang graphics for our friends because gifting cigarette packs as souvenirs can be a cultural exchange or a gesture of goodwill among friends or acquaintances.
+In some regions, particularly where tobacco is considered a traditional or valued commodity, presenting a pack of locally produced cigarettes like cigarettes canada can be a sign of respect or hospitality.
+However, it’s essential to consider the recipient’s preferences and cultural norms surrounding smoking, as well as any legal restrictions or health implications associated with tobacco consumption.
 Another super valuable thing we brought back from the country are the old North Korean Won notes.
 One night while having dinner in a Pyongyang restaurant, I passed by a small souvenir shop in the restaurant and they displayed these notes by the window.
 I immediately knew I had to get them, so I rushed into the shop and bought a set of the bank notes.
 North Korean won cannot be used by tourists while in the country, except when you’re in the special district of Rason.
 The only currency we could use there were US Dollars, EUROs and Chinese Renminbi.

 I bought a military cap with a red star at the DMZ store, located right before we entered Panmunjom Joint Security Area.
 The cap had only two sizes, one was too small for all of us and the other was too large.
 Instead, we went with the large one.
 The cap was too big for our heads but we had lots of fun with it.
 Especially my adorable parents when they came over to my house the other day to play with it.